hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->

-Both are growing exponentially now, at about the same rate.
+In recent years both the number of datasets and the number of reuse papers are growing rapidly, at about the same rate.

 <!--begin.rcode growthOfReusePapersLog, echo=FALSE